Bibbulmun Track Foundation

-Leave No Trace is a non-profit organisation in Australia whose mission is to promote and inspire responsible travel and outdoor recreation through education, research and partnerships.
+Leave No Trace is a non-profit organisation whose mission is to promote and inspire responsible travel and outdoor recreation through education, research and partnerships.

 Dedicated to promoting attitudinal change and the empowerment of individuals, companies and communities to accept responsibility for the conservation of their natural environment, Leave No Trace is committed to form partnerships that foster the development of Leave No Trace minimal impact skills and ethics.

 Explore our collection of products inspired by our love for untouched outdoor spaces and Leave No Trace principles.

 Australian Wildlife Conservancy is the largest private owner and manager of land for conservation in Australia, protecting endangered wildlife across more than 6.5 million hectares in iconic regions such as the Kimberley, Cape York, Kati Thanda-Lake Eyre and the Top End.

 Recognising that ‘business as usual’ for conservation in Australia will mean additional extinctions, AWC is developing and implementing a new model for conservation.
 Sea to Summit supports AWC through product contributions to help equip their team of scientists, who are working in the field to restore the ecological health of their sanctuaries in some of Australia’s most remote locations.

 Munda Biddi translates to 'path through the forest' in the indigenous Noongar language spoken in South West of Western Australia.
 The Trail is an 1060km off-road cycling trail like no other, traversing WA's Darling Range and southern forests through eucalyptus bushland, granite outcrops and unique wetlands.